Hull Volume Weighted Average

 - Long signal — with decreased volumes (entry “during a cooldown”).

-Useful in tactics aimed at opening a short deal during a surge:
+Useful in strategies aimed at opening a short deal during a volume surge:

-Section titled “How to use in Veles bots”- Add the indicator to the “Trade Entry Conditions” block.
+Section titled “Using in Veles Bots”- Add the indicator to the “Trade Entry Conditions” block.
 It will only allow entry if the volume condition relative to the HMA is met.

-- In the “Exit trade → Signal” block, the indicator can be used as an exit condition (for example, to fix profits when activity peters out).
+- In the “Exit trade → Signal” block, the indicator can be used as an exit condition (for example, to lock in profits when activity tapers off).

 Recommended Combinations